2025 India–Pakistan conflict: 7 May

 India announced that it had launched missile and air strikes, codenamed Operation Sindoor, targeting nine sites across Pakistani-administered Azad Kashmir and Pakistan's Punjab province.
 Indian military spokespeople said that the missile strikes targeted infrastructure linked to the terrorist groups Lashkar-e-Taiba (LeT), Jaish-e-Mohammed (JeM) and Hizbul Mujahideen (HuM), and that no Pakistani military facilities were targeted, with the locations selected to avoid damage to civilian infrastructure.
 The Indian government described the strikes as "focused, measured, and non-escalatory".

 The Indian air strikes triggered an aerial battle in which more than 114 aircraft, 72 from the IAF and 42 from the PAF, were involved in what was described as the largest beyond visual range engagement on the India–Pakistan border.
 Neither Pakistani nor Indian aircraft crossed the border, engaging instead in a "stand-off" conflict at a distance of more than 100 km at times.
 According to a senior PAF officer, the engagement lasted approximately 52 minutes.
 Pakistan claimed that three Dassault Rafales, one MiG-29, one Su-30MKI fighter jet, and one Israeli-manufactured IAI Heron UAV belonging to the Indian Air Force were shot down.

 The Pakistani government condemned the Indian strikes as an "act of war" that resulted in civilian casualties.
 Shehbaz Sharif convened a meeting of the National Security Council to coordinate retaliatory strikes.
 The NSC declared that Pakistan "reserves the right to respond, in self-defence, at a time, place, and manner of its choosing."
 Sharif gave the Pakistani army, under Asim Munir, the right to respond in any way needed.
+On 7 May 2025, Pakistan closed its airspace to all air carriers including its own Pakistan International Airlines.
+Many international carriers like British Airways and Air France had their flights to and from South Asia and Australia planned to avoid Pakistani airspace.
+Pakistan re-opened their airspace to non-Indian air carriers on 8 May, the day after it had been closed.

 According to India, Pakistani cross-border artillery shelling and small arms firing increased following the Indian attacks, including in the regions of Poonch, Rajouri, Kupwara, Baramulla, Uri and Akhnoor, located in Indian-administered Jammu and Kashmir.
 Pakistani shelling of Poonch town and its vicinity killed at least 11 people and damaged an Islamic school along with numerous homes.
 According to The News Minute, the casualties included a Sikh ragi.
 Pakistan said that the Neelum–Jhelum Hydropower Plant had been damaged by Indian shelling following the initial Indian strikes.